MaxFeussner/Software_Engineering/README.md

 # Software_Engineering

-Just Upload all the files for this module.
+Just Upload all the files for this module in this repository.

 We have to finish the design till 11.10.2019 23.59.